kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 });
 ```

-In addition, there is no risk that one of them will be overwritten when the v0 and v1 UMD are loaded in the same app.
+In addition, there is no risk that one of them will be overwritten when both v0 and v1 UMD are loaded in the same app.

 ---
-#### Render () method is not required.
+#### Render () method is no longer required.
 ---
-In v0, the Element of the component must be returned using the render () method in appendChild for internal implementation reasons.
+In v0, the Element of the component must be returned by using the render() method along with appendChild() for internal implementation reasons.

-In v1, render () is not required by reviewing the design, and the components can be drawn in simpler ways of writing.
+In v1, render() is no longer required, and the components can be drawn in simpler ways of writing.

 - Code in v0
 ```